Last updated: July 01, 2024

 How often can you refinance your home?

-Refinancing can give your finances flexibility.
-Maybe you’ve already capitalized on low-interest rates and refinanced your home once, or perhaps you switched from a fixed loan to an ARM for better terms, and now you are considering refinancing again.
+Refinancing may give your finances flexibility.
+Maybe you’ve already capitalized on low-interest rates and refinanced your home once, or perhaps you switched from a fixed loan to an adjustable-rate mortgage (ARM) for better terms, and now you are considering refinancing again.

 After all, when you purchase a home, you don’t know what your income may look like five or ten years down the line.
 You also don’t know what expenses you may be facing in the future.